Installation using Isaac Sim Binaries#

 python source\standalone\tutorials\00_sim\create_empty.py

-The above command should launch the simulator and display a window with a black ground plane.
+The above command should launch the simulator and display a window with a black viewport.
 You can exit the script by pressing Ctrl+C on your terminal.
 On Windows machines, please terminate the process from Command Prompt using Ctrl+Break or Ctrl+fn+B.

 If you see this, then the installation was successful! 🎉